Jackson Holliday fully justified the Orioles’ confidence in 2023

 But Holliday turned into “the highest riser in the draft” with a monster senior high school season that, according to O’s GM Mike Elias, caused “a fire alarm in the scouting industry.”
 Not only did Holliday hit a ludicrous .685 en route to breaking J.T.
 Realmuto’s twelve-year-old Oklahoma state hit record, he also showed speed and power for days, with a 1.392 slugging percentage to go with 30 stolen bases.
 On top of that, he made just three errors all season from the shortstop position.
 According to Law and other baseball commentators, Holliday “did a lot of work on his body and swing” in 2021-22, standing up straighter to help channel his emerging power.
 Sure hands and a strong arm up the middle, foot speed, power, and contact ability?
 What’s not to love?

-Immeidately post-draft, most baseball outlets seemed fairly jazzed about the Orioles’ selection of Holliday at No. 1 overalldruw.
+Immediately post-draft, most baseball outlets seemed fairly jazzed about the Orioles’ selection of Holliday at No. 1 overall.
 But it’s fair to say that none foresaw Holliday breaking out so decisively from the clump of unusually talented, mature, and seasoned (mostly high school) prospects filling out the Draft Top 10.

 Like I said, Druw Jones, Brooks Lee and Termarr Johnson will hopefully go on to have great pro ball careers, but they didn’t come close to accomplishing what Holliday did in 2023.
 Jones, drafted second overall by the Diamondbacks, had shoulder surgery in fall 2022 and finished the 2023 season at Low-A with a .238/.353/.327 slashline in 41 games.
 Johnson is with the Pirates’ High-A affiliate and hit .244/.422/.438 in 105 games.
 Brooks Lee made it to Triple-A as a part of the Twins org, but his batting line is less flashy than Holliday’s, at .275/.347/.461 in 125 games.